kluchey/OMG/pages/MTH1W 3 Dice Games.md

 			- The game ends when one team is remaining or by reaching the last 5 minutes of class, wherein multiple teams can win the battle.
 The knocked out teams must call "Winner Winner Chicken Dinner" to congratulate the last remaining team(s).
 		- Rounds:
 			- Design the dice such that the largest *slope* and **y-intercept** are found.
-			- Design the dice such that the *slope* is closest to zero.
+			- Roll the dice such that the *slope* is closest to zero.
 			- Design the dice such that the *slope* is negative and **y-intercept** is positive.
-			-
+			- Roll the dice such that the *slope* is negative and **y-intercept** is positive.